What is SSD?

 SSD Installation Guide – Step By Step

-Since SSD is a newish technology, many of us don’t know how to install SSD to pc.
+Since SSD is a newish tech industry trend, many of us don’t know how to install SSD to pc.
 However, It’s not something out of the world and of course, you don’t have to be a pro to know how to set up an SSD.
 Let’s have a look at the ultimate beginner’s guide to install SSD in your computer.

 How To Install SSD In Desktop

 At first, power off your system and unplug the power cable.
 Now for discharging residual electricity, hold down the power button for 3-5 seconds.

 2) Remove The Side Panel From CPU

 After powering off, unscrew and remove the side panel of your computer’s CPU case.
 Ensure that you have clear access to the motherboard’s SATA cables and hard disk bays.